pat-jj/pat-jj.github.io/_pages/about.md

 I am also privileged to be advised by [Prof. Jiawei Han](http://hanj.cs.illinois.edu/) for text mining related research, with a special focus on pre-trained language model and knowledge graph (KG).

 Prior to my studies at UIUC, I earned my B.E. in Computer Science and Engineering from Waseda University in Tokyo, Japan.
 In this chapter of my academic journey, I was fortunate to be co-advised by [Prof. Kenji Tei](https://www.tei-lab.jp/en/professors/) and [Prof. Shinichi Honiden](https://www.nii.ac.jp/en/faculty/architecture/honiden_shinichi/), focusing on formal methods.
-After Waseda and before UIUC, I dedicated a year in industry.
+After Waseda and before UIUC, I dedicated a year in industry as a software engineer.

 I have a wide array of research interests that span across various domains.